Hydrolyzed vegetable protein: Acid hydrolysis

 Acid hydrolysates are produced from various edible protein sources, with soy, corn, wheat, and casein being the most common.
 For the production of aHVP, the proteins are hydrolyzed by cooking with a diluted (15–20%) hydrochloric acid, at a temperature between 90 and 120 °C for up to 8 hours.
 After cooling, the hydrolysate is neutralized with either sodium carbonate or sodium hydroxide to a pH of 5 to 6.
 During hydrolysis, extraneous polymeric material known as humin, which forms from the interaction of carbohydrate and protein fragments, is generated and subsequently removed by filtration and then further refined.

 The source of the raw material, concentration of the acid, the temperature of the reaction, the time of the reaction, and other factors can all affect the organoleptic properties of the final product.
 Activated carbon treatment can be employed to remove both flavor and color components, to the required specification.
 Following a final filtration, the aHVP may, depending upon the application, be fortified with additional flavoring components.
 Thereafter, the product can be stored as a liquid at 30–40% dry matter, or alternatively it may be spray dried or vacuum dried and further used as a food ingredient.

-One hundred pounds (45kg) of material containing 60% protein will yield 100 pounds of aHVP, which contains approximately 40 lb of salt.
+One hundred pounds (45 kg) of material containing 60% protein will yield 100 pounds of aHVP, which contains approximately 40 lb of salt.
 This salt gain occurs during the neutralization step.